-The Brigham and Women's Hospital Department of Psychiatry is devoted to excellence in education with a mission to train the next generation of academic psychiatry leaders.
+The Brigham and Women's Hospital Department of Psychiatry is devoted to excellence in education with a mission to train the next generation of academic psychiatry and psychology leaders. leaders.
 From cutting-edge translational neuroscience research to expertise in complex medical psychiatry to social justice-informed healthcare initiatives, we are committed to providing all the tools necessary for our learners to tackle the most difficult healthcare challenges of our time.

 As a primary Harvard Medical School teaching hospital, we offer a rigorous yet nurturing training environment with innumerable opportunities and resources.
 We strive to recruit and support faculty and trainees that reflect the institutional commitment to diversity health care such that all members of our department reflect the broad diversity of patients that we care for.